 This painting is based off of a photo I took of my host's house that I stayed at during the Easton Plein Air event in July 2013.
 She had a wonderful property rich with subject matter to paint and I left her house at the end of the week with several ideas for paintings rattling around in my head.
 This view didn't interest me until after I got home and started going through my photos.

-With all that bouncing around in my head I wanted to really push the color in this to see how far I could take it.
+I wanted to really push the color in this to see how far I could take it.
 The photo reference is very gray with bold color only on the wood floor and the outside door.
 I really cropped into the photo to get the most dynamic composition and to edit out distracting elements.
 About midway through the painting I put the photo away and tried to respond to what the painting itself needed.
 At the end I wasn't sure if I like it.
 My husband couldn't decide either.
 I almost didn't enter it into the Higbee show.

 In the end however, it was one of the stronger pieces I'd painted and as it turned out I got a lot of very positive feedback.
 One of my students said it was her favorite painting of mine, painter Debra Huse (who I respect and admire) said she loved it and would give it an award if she were a judge (wow), Jean Stern Director of the Irvine Museum said it was his favorite painting in the entire show (another wow) and to top it off it won a gallery award and sold too.
 More importantly though, I learned a few new things about painting, like how much more I can push color, why gray might be a better choice sometimes and areas in my work where I want to loosen up.
 It was a good painting to end the year on.